Frequently Asked Questions (FAQs)

 A good many of our graduates have started their own businesses: SimVivo; TissueVission, Inc.; Ostackers, Inc; HealthMyne; GenerisBio, LLC; Nauset Environmental Services, Inc; BioStar Consulting, Inc; JRM Data Science and Analytics Consulting; and FARM, LLC.

-And a daring few went off the “normal” track and headed into the financial sector to serve as consultants at companies like Deutsche Bank Securities; the Citadel Investment Group; and various legal offices.
+A daring few went off the “normal” track and headed into the financial sector to serve as consultants at companies like Deutsche Bank Securities; the Citadel Investment Group; and various legal offices.

 Registered student organizations come and go quickly, depending on their membership any given semester.
-There are a wide variety of student-run organizations on campus.
-You can contact the Office of Registered Organizations at 217-244-2357, firstname.lastname@example.org, or visit their websites at www.union.illinois.edu/involvement/rso or illinois.collegiatelink.net/organizations for contact names and email addresses.
+There is a wide variety of student-run organizations on campus.
+You can contact the Office of Registered Organizations at 217-244-2357, email@example.com, or visit their websites at www.union.illinois.edu/involvement/rso or illinois.collegiatelink.net/organizations for contact names and email addresses.
 You may wish to contact the organization that relates to your home country (for example: the Indian Students Association or the Chinese Students Association), as I understand they can be very helpful to new international students.

 When you get settled in, you should join the Illinois Biophysics Society – our student-run organization.
 They co-sponsor Biophysics social events and organize an annual research symposium.
 It is a great way to meet and keep in touch with other Biophysics students across campus!